akononovicius/physRisk-content-repository/articles/2018/fb-contest-3.md

 interactive HTML5 app bellow.
-The app will present you with two figures: the top figure will show the total number of comments (red curve) as well as the total number of awake agents (blue curve), the bottom figure will show the number of new comments per 15 minute windows (red curve).
+The app will present you with two figures: the top figure will show the total number of comments (red curve) as well as the total number of awake agents (blue curve), the bottom figure will show the number of new comments per 15 minute window (red curve).

 [html5-interactive
 src="/uploads/models/bass-day-night/index.html" width="515"